xiaofengdong83/LeTRS/README.md

 There is also a perl script that can plot a diagram for the output of LeTRS.pl.

 Examples:
-(1) Plotting the value in the column of peak_count in "known_junction.tab" or nb_count in the "novel_junction.tab. -count 1 indicates the first number of each row in the column and -count 2 indicates the second number of each row in the column, and so on.
+(1) Plotting the value in the column of "peak_count" in "known_junction.tab" or "nb_count" in the "novel_junction.tab. "-count 1" indicates the first number of each row in the column and "-count 2" indicates the second number of each row in the column, and so on.

 perl LeTRS-plot.pl -count 1 -i known_junction.tab

-(2) Plotting the value in the column of peak_peak_count_ratio in "known_junction.tab" or count_ratio in the "novel_junction.tab. -count 1 indicates the first number of each row in the column and -count 2 indicates the second number of each row in the column, and so on.
+(2) Plotting the value in the column of "peak_peak_count_ratio" in "known_junction.tab" or "count_ratio" in the "novel_junction.tab. "-count 1" indicates the first number of each row in the column and "-count 2" indicates the second number of each row in the column, and so on.

 perl LeTRS-plot.pl -ratio 1 -i known_junction.tab

 4. Customize leader-TRS junctions and sars-cov-2 or other coronavirus genome as reference.
-Please the see the readme.txt file in the making_reference_folder_example folder.
+Please the see the "readme.txt" file in the "making_reference_folder_example" folder.